 - possible impact of the proposal on the area

 A refusal of planning permission must be based on valid planning reasons.
 Development is sometimes approved even when objections have been received.
 Planning officers often seek improvements to a proposals in response to representations and this may result in the application being revised before it is determined.
-The council often imposes conditions on planning permission designed to limit the impact of the development and to ensure that it does not cause undue harm.
-The decision notice will be placed on the council website within ten working days after a decision has been made.

 How will I know if a planning application has been submitted?